 - Fall T351 2014 FINAL EXAM: 5:15 PM, Tuesday, December 16th Room 226.

 - Format Conversion (including 3:2 pull down, etc)

 - Also check out the embedded links in the text below (not on quiz)

 Interframe verses Intraframe

 Only the highest end video is uncompressed.
 Almost all video (especially

-of various video recording gear, it's important to understand the basic
+It's important to understand the basic

 differences between two general types of compression.